openaq/openaq-fetch/README.md

 ## Contributing
-There are a lot of ways to contribute to this project, more details can be found in the [contributing guide](CONTRIBUTING.md).
+There are many ways to contribute to this project, more details can be found in the [contributing guide](CONTRIBUTING.md).